xrmxrm/xrmxrm.github.io/src/overview.md

 * Makes dad jokes available in many high-stress environments.
 * Provides a great way to learn about RESTful APIs.
-* Give developers a simple but non-trivial test case for API-related software.
+* Gives developers a simple but non-trivial test case for API-related software.

 ## What the API provides